Easy Egg Fried Rice Recipe (Better Than Takeout)

 Instructions

-- Heat some oil until hot enough.
+- Heat some oil until it is hot enough and you can see some smoke coming out.
 Put in chopped garlic.
 Stir-fry until fragrant and a little bit brownish.
+Add diced carrots, stir fry for one minute.

 Notes